mspnp/aks-baseline-regulated/docs/deploy/10-aks-cluster.md

 ## Expected results

 * The cluster and all adjacent resources are deployed.
-  * This includes core infrastructure Azure Application Gateway.
+  * This includes core infrastructure such as Azure Application Gateway.
   * Private Link configuration
   * Jump box (Azure Bastion) access